adwaygirish/adwaygirish.github.io/_pages/courses.md

 permalink: /courses/
 ---

-Here is a list of all courses I have taken so far during my undergraduate education at IIT Bombay.
+Here is an exhaustive list of all courses I have taken so far during my undergraduate education at IIT Bombay.
+I am majoring in Electrical Engineering, with a minor in Mathematics; most of my courses come from these departments.

-They have been formatted as

-Course number[link to official webpage] - Course name

-Most of the official webpages are poorly maintained unfortunately.
-___
+The course codes link to the official course webpages, either from the department or from the institute; unfortunately, quite a few of them are poorly maintained.

 ## Current semester (---)